Neod0Matrix/PixivCrawlerIII/README.md

     to view the crawl results.
     Click the generated html file on the server page to render the crawl directly picture results in the browser.

+- New server mode

+    Version V2.9.6 adds a server mode based on usage feedback provided by enthusiastic users.
+    The server mode is different from the interactive mode, that is, the user does not need to perform arguments determination according to the data obtained by the crawler according to the step, and the arguments is passed to the crawler by using the command line.

+    In this way, the user can deploy the crawler on the VPS and configure it with the Linux crontab or Windows task scheduler for timed crawling.
+    Or just don't have to look at the characters have been refreshed on the command line, it should be very convenient.

+    Notice:
+    If the crawler detects that the command line argument is empty, incomplete, or incorrect, the crawler will exit or enter interactive mode.
+    For security reasons, the user's Pixiv-ID and password cannot be passed in the form of command line parameters.
+    You must enter the local key file in interactive mode before you can use the server mode.

+    > Arguments:\
+    -h/--help       Print usage page\
+    -m/--mode       Set mode, RTN(1)/IRA(2)\
+    -r/--R18        ordinary(1)/R18(2), only support Mode RTN\
+    -l/--list       Daily(1)/Weekly(2)/Monthly(3), only support Mode RTN\
+    -i/--id         Illustrator ID, only support Mode IRA\
+    \
+    >Example:\
+    python3 pixivcrawleriii.py -m 1 -r 1 -l 1\
+    python3 pixivcrawleriii.py -m 2 -i 0000000

 Problems that may arise
 ======